jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Printing more money can't kill a virus.
 Regular people literally can't go shopping or watch professional sports to distract themselves from the bad news.
 After so many crises were ignored, this one is actually shutting our society down.

-The public scare, economic fall, and make shift plans caused by this pandemic is not a surprise.
+The public scare, economic fall, and makeshift plans caused by this pandemic is not a surprise.
 Our society has been getting more in debt, wasteful, surrounded by red-tape, dependent on foreign manufacturing, and used to justifying bullshit jobs.
 All of which kept making us unhappier.

 The coronavirus is only exposing problems we've ignored for years.